Shifting the Power

 This project aims to strike a more acceptable balance between international and local responses to disasters; shifting this balance of power towards locally led humanitarian response.
 The Shifting the Power Project will strengthen national capacity for decision-making and leadership, helping national organisations to achieve better representation, voice and recognition.
 At the same time it will influence international organisations to support and promote the work of local and national organisations.

 1. To strengthen national organisations in five countries and improve their emergency response and preparedness

 2. Support local and national organisations to be better represented and to have a stronger voice in relevant humanitarian platforms and networks.

 3. For the consortium member INGOs to recognise and respond to L/NNGO capacity, leadership and voice

 4. To provide evidence of good practice in strengthening L/NNGOs humanitarian preparedness and response work and their role/ influence in humanitarian action

-The capacity strengthening component of the Shifting the Power project revolves around an in-depth 2 year programme of support for 55 selected local partners in 5 countries to strengthen their capacity to determine and deliver humanitarian preparedness and response.
+The capacity strengthening component of the Shifting the Power project revolves around an in-depth 2 year programme of support for 55 selected local partners in five countries to strengthen their capacity to determine and deliver humanitarian preparedness and response.
 The humanitarian capacity self-assessment and capacity strengthening plans was completed by each partner organisation using the 'Strategic Humanitarian Assessment and Participatory Empowerment' (SHAPE) framework.
 This framework is a tool developed by the project based on a model of humanitarian capacity that emphasises the importance of power in the humanitarian system and recognises organisational attributes to not only deliver humanitarian response but also to control and influence the shape of that response.